seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Enter JULIET*

 Here comes the lady: O, so light a foot
-Will ne’er wear out the everlasting flint:
+Will ne'er wear out the everlasting flint:
 A lover may bestride the gossamer
 That idles in the wanton summer air,
 And yet not fall; so light is vanity.